The Trade Manager program is built to easily plan, place and manage orders on the Metatrader 4 and 5 platform.

 If you have BUY order and set BE activation= 50 pips and profit = 20 pips then after gaining 50 pips of profit it moves Stop to 20 pips over the open level, so if price turns back and hits your stop you get 20 pips of profit protected by a Break Even.

 Profit value in percent means % of current profit, so when you set BE profit = 50% and in the moment of activation of BE profit is eg 30 pips then Stop is moved to 15 pips (50% of 30 pips).

-You can switch between the individual units of the “Activation” and “Profit” parameters by clicking on the buttons with the unit (pips, %, rr).
+You can switch between the individual units of the “Activation” and “Profit” parameters by clicking on the buttons with the unit (pips, %, rr or price).

 After all parameters are set, activate the function by clicking the button at the top.

-When setting individual parameters for each job is active, then the settings from the main panel of the program are copied to each new job.
+When setting individual parameters for each trade is active, then the settings from the main panel of the program are copied to each new trade.